Rxflex/kubek-minecraft-dashboard/README.md

-# kubek-minecraft-dashboard
+# Kubek Minecraft Dashboard

+Kubek is a web-based dashboard for managing Minecraft servers, offering a range of features to streamline server administration and customization.

 [![Docker Image CI](https://github.com/Rxflex/kubek-minecraft-dashboard/actions/workflows/docker-image.yml/badge.svg)](https://github.com/Rxflex/kubek-minecraft-dashboard/actions/workflows/docker-image.yml)

-Kubek - Web Minecraft servers dashboard

-**Features:**
+## Features

-- Linux and Windows supported
+- **Cross-platform Support:** Works seamlessly on both Linux and Windows systems.
-- Pure single-page UI
+- **Intuitive Single-Page UI:** A clean and straightforward user interface for easy navigation and usage.
-- Plugins and mods manager
+- **Plugins and Mods Management:** Effortlessly manage plugins and mods for your Minecraft server.
-- Real-time console
-- Server.properties editor
+- **Real-time Console:** Monitor your server's console in real-time for efficient troubleshooting and management.
+- **Server Properties Editor:** Easily edit server.properties file to customize server settings.
-- FTP server
+- **FTP Server:** Integrated FTP server for convenient file transfer.
-- File manager with syntax highlighting
+- **File Manager:** File manager with syntax highlighting for managing server files.
-- Users and roles system with servers access restriction
+- **Users and Roles System:** Manage users and roles with access restrictions to servers.

-**Tested and working cores**:
+## Tested and Supported Cores

-- All popular PaperMC versions (all PaperMC forks (Tuinity, Airplane, Purpur, etc.) more likely will be work too)
+- **PaperMC:** All popular PaperMC versions are supported, including its forks such as Tuinity, Airplane, and Purpur.
-- Spigot 1.8 - 1.18.2 (not included all versions)
+- **Spigot:** Versions 1.8 to 1.18.2 of Spigot are supported.
-- Forge 1.12.2 - 1.19.2 (not included all versions)
+- **Forge:** Versions 1.12.2 to 1.19.2 of Forge are supported.
-- Velocity 1.19.3
+- **Velocity:** Version 1.19.3 of Velocity is supported.

-**Natively supported cores:**
+## Natively Supported Cores

 - Official Vanilla Server
 - PaperMC
 - Spigot